 You can step outside of your comfort zone with tiny steps to build confidence and victories.
 This way, you can build momentum towards something bigger.

 The Great Wall of China was built one brick at a time.

+The tallest tree in the world was once a little seed.
 A marathon race is completed with one step at a time.

 And for every great skill you have, it didn’t start off so great.

 Look at professional athletes.
 Their natural “talent” are skills they have practiced for years.
 To see that, you have to zoom out far enough.